Start training: 19 QLD triathlon, marathon and other endurance events

 What you need: Five days of holiday leave and of course… a bike.

-How to reward yourself: With 20,000 cheering fans and 48 hours of bliss and relaxation.
+How to reward yourself: With 20,000 cheering fans and a recovery stroll through the Noosa National Park.